AammarTufail/biol217_2025/Tutorial_Day3.md

 ### Mapping

-Then you need to map your raw reads onto your assembled contigs.
+Then you need to map your clean reads (Hint: fastp output) onto your assembled contigs.
 Mapping will be done using [bowtie2](https://bowtie-bio.sourceforge.net/bowtie2/index.shtml ).
 Use the following command to index your mapping reference fasta file.
 Needed for the next steps and basically makes mapping faser.

 ```